wwoo/tf_face/README.md

 Example invocation to read from `./data/vision-manifest.txt`, and write the training and validation dataset (as a set of paths) to `train.txt` and `valid.txt`.

 ```
-python tf/face_extract/split_data.py ./data/vision-manifest.txt ./data/train.txt ./data/valid.txt
+$> python tf/face_extract/split_data.py ./data/vision-manifest.txt ./data/train.txt ./data/valid.txt
 ```

 ## Training the model

-You can train and export a model using Google Cloud Machine Learning, or using TensorFlow Serving.
+You can train and export a model using Google Cloud Machine Learning, or using TensorFlow.

 Whichever you choose, you need to ensure that your input and output paths are set correctly.
 See the source for more details [TODO: more details on specific flags to use].